-One case over nine strips of land with trees brought out the selfinterest of magistrates in cases.
-The case became a very lucrative source of extra-legal earnings for the magistrates, and self-enrichment for the defendant.
+One case over nine strips of land with trees brought out the self-interest of magistrates in cases.
+The case became a very lucrative source of extra-legal earnings for the magistrates and self-enrichment for the defendant.
 This case brings out the internal efforts to check corruption from the legal domain and their limitations.
-The other case arising from the shamba of trees brings out the brutality, cruelty, and malignant criminality by some men over land and property.
-The judgment of this case brought out revelations of the increasing trend of criminal violence in Kigezi from flimsy reasons.
-These cases do not however amount to indicators of genocide as claimed by King.
-The case over public grazing land and the earlier one over nine shambas of trees bring out loopholes within the judicial system.
+The other case arising from the tree shamba brings out the brutality, cruelty, and malignant criminality of some men when their interests in land and other like property are threatened.
+The judgment of this case brought out revelations of the increasing trend of criminal violence in Kigezi on flimsy grounds.
+These cases do not, however, amount to indicators of genocide as claimed by King.
+The case over public grazing land and the earlier one over nine tree shambas bring out loopholes within the judicial system.
 They expose ways through which cases and judgments can be manipulated by privileging or marginalising, discarding or refuting certain important information, concocting or soliciting partisanly new information to favour particular litigants.
-The final judgments of these two cases however reveal the heavy costs from such malpractice, duplicity and corruption.
+The final judgments of these two cases, however, reveal the heavy costs from such malpractice, duplicity and corruption.
 Two cases bring out another agrarian problem of crop destruction.
 They bring out ways through which the courts handle the sly livestock owners and make them compensate the ravaged crops.

 It needs to be noted that litigation is too costly for many peasants.
 This involves court fees, expenditures on feeding, accommodation and transportation of the litigant and the witnesses.
 There is also the fear of the heavy fines in the event of losing the case.
 These are major barriers that preclude numerous aggrieved peasants in the agrarian setting from pursuing their rights within the legal domain.
-Some of them resort to fights, assaults, homicides, witchcraft, poisoning and suicides.
+Some of them resort to fights, assaults, homicides, witchcraft, poisoning and suicide.
 Some married women may despair and leave the matter or they may opt for separation with their husbands or they may go to solicit for love potion [kibwa nkurata] from the local medicine persons.
 In other situations, they may result in conflictual relations, family feuds and new hostilities.
 Others might use their relatives who are highly placed politically or in administration to resolve these matters.